ilyes0702/seq-control/README.md

-# SeqControl
+# seq_control

-SeqControl is a Python library for in-silico data-driven control of dynamical systems.
+seq_control is a Python library for in-silico data-driven control of dynamical systems.
 It contains utilities for training, testing, and validation of sequence models, including Reservoir Computing approaches and State-Space Model Approaches.

 ## Resources